maupertuisbug/rlrawithlangchain/README.md

 ### Your RLRA Agent to help you!

 To start, follow the steps to setup the environment and Ollama.
-Then to setup the base and start asking questions:
+To setup the base and start asking questions:

 ```
 python run.py
 ```

 Tell the agent to what you are looking for by giving the title or content.
-Then tell the type of other information, you are looking for :
+Tell the type of other information, you are looking for :
 1 - Code
 2 - Method
 3 - Results